-22. WORKSITE MONITOR
+20. 22.
+WORKSITE MONITORING

-Within 30 calendar days of the effective date of this decision, Respondent shall submit to the Board or its designee for prior approval as a worksite monitor, the name and qualifications of an optometrist or board certified ophthalmologist, and a plan of practice in which Respondent's practice shall be monitored by the approved worksite monitor.
+Within 30 calendar days of the effective date of this decision, FRespondent shall submit to the Board or its designee for its prior approval as a worksite monitor, the name and qualifications of an optometrist or board certified ophthalmologist, and a plan of practice in which FRespondent's practice shall be monitored by the approved worksite monitor. another optometrist who shall provide periodic reports to the Board.
 The worksite monitor's license scope of practice shall include the scope of practice of the Respondent that is being monitored.
 The worksite monitor shall have an active unrestricted license, with no disciplinary action within the last five (5) years.
 The worksite monitor shall not have any financial, personal, or familial relationship with the Respondent, or other relationship that could reasonably be expected to compromise the ability of the monitor to render impartial and unbiased reports to the Board.
 If it is impractical for anyone but the licensee's employer to serve as the worksite monitor, this requirement may be waived by the Board; however, under no circumstances shall a licensee's worksite monitor be an employee of the licensee.
-Any cost for such monitoring shall be paid by Respondent.
+Any cost for such monitoring shall be paid by FRespondent.